 Our objectives are linked to 3 areas of action:

-- Combat poverty: We need to be part of the communities where we are present helping their improvement
+• Combat poverty: We need to be part of the communities which we are presently helping and improving

-- Protect the environment: To reduce CO2 emissions and mitigate the climate change effects.
-Acting specially in the earth, oceans and seas
+• Protect the environment: To reduce CO2 emissions and mitigate the climate change effects.
+Specifically focussing on earth, oceans and seas

-- Promote technological education: For a higher skilled workforce in the future.
+• Promote technological education: To build a higher-skilled workforce in the future

 Aligned with the UN SDGS set in the 2030 Agenda.
 With the focus on SDG1 No poverty, SDG 4 Quality Education, SDG 13 Climate Action, SDG 14 Life Below Water, SDG 15 Life on land.
 Our action goes beyond the business